How to Make an Herbal Tincture: Complete Beginner’s Guide

 Start with a single herb for your first tincture.
 This lets you learn the process without complicating things, and you’ll get to know the unique character of that plant.
 I have some recommendations for beginner-friendly herbs below, but choose whatever resonates with you and matches your wellness goals.

 Make sure your herbs are high-quality.
-If using dried herbs, they should be aromatic, vibrant in color, and sourced from a trusted supplier.
+If using dried herbs, they should be aromatic, vibrant in color, and sourced from a trusted supplier — and if you’re drying your own harvest, knowing how to dry and store your herbs properly makes all the difference.
 If using fresh herbs from your garden, harvest them in the morning after the dew has dried, when their volatile oils are at their peak.
+If you want to start growing your own herbs for tinctures, our sister site Wild Hearth Life covers gardening and homesteading for self-sufficient living.

 Step 2: Fill Your Jar